w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Shards

 Every shard in Ethereum 2.0 has the same STF.
-During phase 1 (expected 2021 [5]), the shards will be simple data containers that provide crosslinks to the Beacon Chain.
-In phase 2 (expected 2023), they will implement the eWasm execution environment.
+Each shards will submit "crosslinks" to the beacon chain and implement an eWasm execution environment.
 EWasm is a restricted subset of Wasm for contracts in Ethereum.
 The eWasm interface provides a set of methods available to contracts.
 There should be a similar set of development tools like Truffle and Ganache to develop for eWasm.
-[6]
+[7]

 Every shard in Polkadot has an abstract STF based on Wasm.
 Each shard can expose a custom interface, as long as the logic compiles to Wasm and the shard provides an "execute block" function to Polkadot